-Cardiovascular exercise is a tried and true way to help somebody lose weight.
+Cardiovascular exercise is a proven and true way to help somebody lose weight.

 However, it is not the best way or the only way.
 Losing weight through cardiovascular exercise alone requires a great deal of time spent and depending on your intensity and time spent, it can be a slow and dragged out process.
 Additionally, by doing only the same exercises over and over, you and your body can both reach a plateau where you no longer see any effective improvements.

 As mentioned, cardiovascular exercise takes up a load of your free time.
-For some people this is an inconvenience, but for many other people this is just flat out impossible.
-Not everyone can pick up and trek to the gym for 15 hours a week.
+For some people this is an inconvenience, but for many other people this is just impossible.
+Not everyone can pick up and go to the gym for 15 hours a week.
 Plus with cardiovascular exercise, it takes time for your body to warm up and even get into calorie burning mode.

 While cardiovascular exercises will certainly lead to improvements in your heart and lungs, your bones and joints may be paying the price.
 For example, the consistent and constant pounding that your knees and shins take while running or jogging can severely damage those body parts.
 Not only is this bad for your long term health, but it can make it harder to workout in the short term as well.

 In order for cardio to be beneficial, it needs to be done on a daily basis.

 That does mean seven days a week for at least an hour at a time, which can leave the body feeling tired, sore, and unable to perform the next day.
 This is essential since the body is used to the high intensity workouts, and can actually lead to weight gain if not practiced on an everyday basis.